mai-thao/spring-playground/spring-kafka/README.md

     "totalAmount": "19.99"
     }
    ```
+3) Under the hood, the controller will accept the payload and passes it on to the producer.
+Then the producer will serialize it to JSON and publish it to the Kafka topic called `order-tracking-topic`
-4) You should see a terminal log output and an API response (in Insomnia): `"Order successfully processed with ID fb484afe-ef28-4d33-b787-8b4107b02e8a!"`
+4) It considers that a successful path, and you should see a terminal log output and an API response (in Insomnia): `"Order successfully processed with ID fb484afe-ef28-4d33-b787-8b4107b02e8a!"`
+5) A few seconds later, the event-driven consumer will consume the message, deserialize it, and then print the payload to the terminal: `Consumed message: Order(id=fb484afe-ef28-4d33-b787-8b4107b02e8a, productName=Monopoly Boardgame, totalQuantity=1, totalAmount=19.99)`5)
+7) That concludes the controller, producer, and consumer relationship of this very simple Kafka Order Tracking system!
-5) Terminate the app with: Ctrl + C
+8) Terminate the app with: Ctrl + C
 6) Stop the Docker containers with: `docker compose down`